10 Black Owned Wineries To Support

 If you’re in the mood for an inspiring sip, look no further than McBride Sisters Collection.
 Robin and Andréa McBride have turned the wine industry on its head with their highly regarded Black Girl Magic collection, which serves as the sisters’ ode to the inspiring black women of the past and present, and the SHE CAN Rosé is quite literally female empowerment in a can.
-Although I haven’t tried these yet I’m excited to and share more about their flavors and tastes.
+Even though I didn’t try the Rosé yet, I’m excited!
+I will share more about their flavors and tastes in the future.

 Stuyvesant Champagne (Sparkling Wine)

-This brand caught my attention as the Stuyvesant neighborhood was just blocks away from my old home in Gramercy Park, New York.
-This brand was founded by a financier, Robinson who named her Cuvee after her Bedford-Stuyvesant hometown in New York.
+This brand caught my attention since Stuyvesant was just blocks away from my old home (Gramercy Park, New York).
+Founded by a financier, Robinson, she named her Cuvee after her hometown in New York (Bedford-Stuyvesant).
 I would love to try a New York made Sparkling Wine.
 Sounds like fun!
 Learn more about Stuyvesant Champagne here.

 Theopolis Vineyards is a small lot vineyard and hand-crafted winery located in California’s Yorkville Highlands located within the Anderson Valley.
 As you’ve read, Anderson Valley is a region I adore in Northern California, read about some of my favorite Anderson Valley wineries in the region here.
 Next time I’m in the region I’ll be swinging my Theopolis Vineyards to hopefully meet winemaker Ms. Theodora Lee and taste these wines.